Dark brown lionhead rabbit

 How much space do I need?

 The foster bunny stays with you and your family in your home.
 Rabbit housing must be inside the heated/cooled square footage of your home (no outdoor foster homes, garages, or porches).
-Enclosures should be at least eight square feet for single adults, or 12 square feet for bonded pairs, with an additional rabbit-proofed space for exercise of at least 24 square feet.
+Enclosures should be at least 10 square feet for single adults, or 16 square feet for bonded pairs, with an additional rabbit-proofed space for exercise of at least 24 square feet.
 Large breed rabbits, such as Flemish giants, need additional space.
 Triangle Rabbits has some enclosures for foster homes to check out on a first-come first-served basis.

 What about supplies?